wanatpj/h_blind/README.md

 INSERT THE DIFF HISTOGRAM HERE
 I will leave that problem open, so you can understand that phenomenon yourself.

+## Experimental speed of convergence

 ## Problems
 1. File format: If you take a content and watermark them using E_BLIND (alpha = 1) and then you save them as JPG then it is more likely that your watermark won't survive a compresion and will not be visible anymore.
 So when I use E_BLIND (alpha = 1), I save the watermarked content in BMP.
+2. Understand why peaks are in -0.75, 0, 0.75

 ## Running code
-Generating random watermark:
+Generating random watermark:<br/>
 python generate_watermark.py -o watermark

-Watermarking pictures with E_BLIND(alpha = 0):
+Watermarking pictures with E_BLIND(alpha = 0):<br/>
 python watermark_pictures.py --in=photos --out=watermarked --watermark=watermark.bmp --usecuda=true

-Computing linear correlation of multiple files against a watermark: python compute_linear_correlation.py --in=watermarked --reference=watermark.bmp
+Computing linear correlation of multiple files against a watermark:<br/>
+python compute_linear_correlation.py --in=watermarked --reference=watermark.bmp

+## Data flow

 ## Epilogue
 If you are aware of any bugs or typos then feel free to contact me on gmail.
 I have the same id as I have on github.